Support Angèle in the Paris Marathon >

 The Virunga Alliance was founded on the principle that the Park’s survival depends on its ability to act as an asset for its surrounding communities.
 Through the responsible and sustainable development of the Park’s key assets – tourism, clean energy, and sustainable agriculture – the Virunga Alliance is working to kick-start a green economy in eastern Congo, for the benefit of its neighbouring communities.

-Tourism in Virunga National Park holds massive potential for eastern Congo and is a clear growth industry for the entire region.
-The creation of highly skilled and profitable employment that is also sustainable has the potential to generate billions of dollars in revenue for the country.
+Tourism in the Park holds massive potential for eastern DRC and is a growth industry for the region.
+Developing skilled, profitable, and sustainable jobs could generate billions in revenue for the country.

 The Virunga Alliance is working to tackle energy poverty by harnessing the enormous hydrological resources of the Park to create sustainable electricity for local communities and businesses.